Zeki Müren: Other ventures

 In 1965, he published a poetry book called Bıldırcın Yağmuru (The Quail Rain), which contains nearly 100 poems.
-Among the poems featured in this book are Pembe Yağmurlar (Pink Rains), Bursa Sokağı (Bursa Street), İkinci Sadık Dost, Çim Makası, Son Kavga (Last Fight), Bu Bestecikler Sana, Alınyazım, Kazancı Yokuşu and Kendimi Arıyorum.Zeki Müren started acting in the movie Beklenen Şarkı in 1953.
+Among the poems featured in this book are Pembe Yağmurlar (Pink Rains), Bursa Sokağı (Bursa Street), İkinci Sadık Dost, Çim Makası, Son Kavga (Last Fight), Bu Bestecikler Sana, Alınyazım, Kazancı Yokuşu and Kendimi Arıyorum.
+Zeki Müren started acting in the movie Beklenen Şarkı in 1953.
 After this movie, he acted in 18 more movies.
 In 1965, he played the leading role in the play Tea and Sempati, staged by Arena Theatre.

+Public image

+Public reception of Müren's fashion sense, and persona is controversial.
+In the 1950s, with his special patterns of behavior, dressing and his performance on stage, he managed to keep people constantly interested in himself.
+In the early years of his career, he chose to wear ordinary clothes and hair styles, but later showed a favor for feminine-styled clothes, and performed with new hair styles and make-up.
+In 1958 he wore a sequin jacket for the first time in his career.
+From the 1960s onwards, he began to adopt an androgynous identity through his clothing.
+In 1970, he put on a costume featuring a miniskirt as a first for him.
+He is one of the first representatives of cross-dressing in the public sphere in Turkey.

 Personal life

 Zeki Müren never married.
-In the 1950s, with his special patterns of behavior, dressing and his performance on stage, he managed to keep people constantly interested in himself.
-In the early years of his career, he chose to wear ordinary clothes and hair styles, but later showed a favor for feminine-styled clothes, and performed with new hair styles and make-up.
 He never commented on his sexual orientation and occasionally his name appeared alongside that of women.
 The general opinion was that he was gay.
 He was known to speak Turkish very clearly.
 Referred to as the "Pasha of Music", in 1969, after his Aspendos concert, for the first time, he started being favored by the people of Antalya.
 He explained that although he was delighted because of their support, he still did not know why he was that much favored.
 He served as an assistant officer in Ankara Infantry School (6 months), Istanbul Harbiye Representative Office (6 months) and Çankırı (3 months) in 1957–1958.
-With Onur Akay's suggestion on TRT Music, Müren's date of birth (6 December) has been celebrated as the Turkish Art Music Day since 2012.